 Project

-Furthermore, the PO Mukoviszidose e.
-V., a patient representative advisory board and a scientific advisory board are involved in the development and implementation of the research project.
+In addition, the patient organization Mukoviszidose e.
+V., a patient-representative advisory board and a scientific advisory board are involved in the project’s design and implementation.

 Overview of the project structure